moekiorg/active_mcp/README.md

 1. Create a configuration initializer at `config/initializers/active_mcp.rb`
 2. Mount the ActiveMcp engine in your routes
+3. Create an MCP server script at `script/mcp_server.rb`
+4. Show instructions for next steps

 After running the generator, follow the displayed instructions to create and configure your MCP tools.